 Website | Neighborhood: Myeongdong | Address: 11 Toegye-ro, Jung District, Seoul, South Korea

-Zoo Sindang might be one of Seoul’s worst-kept secrets at this point, but that doesn’t make finding it any less fun.
+Zoo Sindang might be one of Seoul’s worst-kept secrets, but that doesn’t make finding it any less fun.
 The exterior looks like a dilapidated old fortune-telling shop, with crumbling signage and a weathered awning.

 The entrance is guarded by a large cat statue, which you push to get inside.
-That detail alone sets the tone.
-Once you’re in, it feels like being transported to another planet: a technicolor jungle of plants, lanterns, and colorful lights.
+Once you’re in, it feels like being transported to another planet, a technicolor jungle of plants, lanterns, and colorful lights.

-The bar is pretty small, so it’s best to make a reservation.
-We had six people, so we were given a private booth, which was really nice.
-This is a zodiac-themed bar built around the animals rather than the signs, and every cocktail on the menu corresponds to one and comes with its own story.
+The bar is on the small side, so it’s best to make a reservation.
+We had six people and were given a private booth.
+Zoo Sindang is zodiac-themed, built around the animals rather than the signs, and every cocktail on the menu corresponds to one and comes with its own story.
 The Rabbit and Lamb cocktails were especially good.

 I also recommend grabbing dinner here.
-The food was a definite highlight for us.
+The food was incredible!
 I got the scorched rack of lamb with curry sauce and almost licked the plate clean.
-This bar was incredible, and I would go as far as saying it was one of my favorites in the city.

 Sookhee